 The Board previously engaged an external facilitator to conduct and manage both a qualitative and quantitative performance review of Board and Committee performance, during which the external facilitator held individual discussions with each Director.
 The Board and the external facilitator then discussed Board and Committee performance as a group.
-Subsequently, during the reporting period, the Board undertook a review of its structure and composition, to manage retirements and succession planning in an orderly way and to expand the Board's overall skill set.
+The Board also undertakes regular reviews of its structure and composition, to manage retirements and succession planning in an orderly way and to expand the Board's overall skill set.

 The Board has made good progress in implementing and delivering on its renewal plan.
-During the reporting period the Board appointed Mrs Arlene Tansey and Mrs Sylvia Summers Couder as Non-Executive Directors of Aristocrat.
-In addition, Mr Pat Ramsey was appointed to the Board effective 1 October 2016.
-These appointments have enhanced and further strengthened the Board's overall capabilities and skill set in areas of strategy, corporate and investment banking, high tech industry, digital technology and gaming (specifically in the Group's largest market of North America).
+Building on the appointment during FY2016 of Mrs Arlene Tansey and Mrs Sylvia Summers Couder as Non-Executive Directors of Aristocrat, Mr Pat Ramsey was appointed to the Board effective 1 October 2016.
+These appointments have collectively enhanced and further strengthened the Board's overall capabilities and skill set in areas of strategy, corporate and investment banking, high tech industry, digital technology and gaming (specifically in the Group's largest market of North America).